What Makes Looped Transformers Perform Better Than Non-Recursive Ones: Detailed Experiments

 \textbf{(b)} On practical models and tasks, the accuracy drop upon shifting is significant, but minimal in our toy model experiments (Figure \ref{fig:shift_performance_120}).
 This phenomenon does not contradict the validity of the Stage I initialization in SHIFT, as the accuracy recovers rapidly.
 It reveals a crucial interaction between the complexity of base architecture and the change of loss landscape.

 In both experimental setups, the SHIFT transition reshapes the landscape from a U-shaped valley to a V-shaped valley.
-However, the magnitude of this geometric shift appears to depend on the complexity of the base architecture. \begin{itemize}[itemsep=0.2em, parsep=0em, topsep=0em, partopsep=0em, leftmargin=1em] \item On practical tasks, \emph{Looped-Attn} and \emph{Single-Attn} are built upon GPT-2.
+However, the magnitude of this geometric shift appears to depend on the complexity of the base architecture. \begin{itemize}[itemsep=0.2em, parsep=0em, topsep=0em, partopsep=0em, leftmargin=1em] \item On practical tasks, \looped and \single are built upon GPT-2.
 Applying the recursive principle to this complex base architecture creates a V-shaped valley that is greatly different from the U-shaped valley of its non-recursive ones.
 This causes the optimizer to significantly push the parameters far from the stable region, leading to the observed temporary collapse in accuracy.

-\item On our synthetic dataset, \emph{Looped-Attn} and \emph{Single-Attn} are built from a single attention layer.
+\item On our synthetic dataset, \looped and \single are built from a single attention layer.
 For these simplified models, the geometric distinction between the U-shaped valley and V-shaped valley leads to a \textit{\textbf{relatively}} smooth architectural transition and a stable accuracy trajectory. \end{itemize} This initial instability is the short-term cost of transitioning to a more powerful optimization path.

 \textbf{Effectiveness of SHIFT.}\quad Figures \ref{fig:parity}$\sim$\ref{fig:dict} consistently validate the performance effectiveness of our proposed SHIFT framework across all evaluated tasks.
-As shown in the \textbf{(c)} subfigures, \emph{Single-Attn} fails to generalize to longer sequences, while capable of achieving high accuracy on in-distribution training data.
-In contrast, \emph{Looped-Attn} demonstrates great length generalization capabilities by maintaining high accuracy on longer test sequences.
-Our SHIFT framework successfully combines the rapid initial convergence of \emph{Single-Attn} with a final performance comparable to the \emph{Looped-Attn} baseline.
-Furthermore, as shown in Figure \ref{fig:grouped_training_times_hours}, SHIFT achieves this strong performance with significantly greater computational efficiency, reducing training time across our evaluated algorithmic tasks.
+As shown in the \textbf{(c)} subfigures, \single fails to generalize to longer sequences, while capable of achieving high accuracy on in-distribution training data.
+In contrast, \looped demonstrates great length generalization capabilities by maintaining high accuracy on longer test sequences.
+Our SHIFT framework successfully combines the rapid initial convergence of \single with a final performance comparable to the \looped baseline.
+Furthermore, SHIFT achieves this strong performance with significantly greater computational efficiency, reducing training time across our evaluated algorithmic tasks~(Figure~\ref{fig:grouped_training_times_hours}).